stepherg/bbfdm/docs/guide/bbfdm_ubus_errors.md

 ## Path syntax and possible error cases

-Please note some error scenerios with the uspd.
+Please note some error scenerios with the bbfdm.

 1. The path parameter value must start with 'Device.'.
 The command below doesn't have Device before path "Users.User."